JamesKEbert/advent-of-code/README.md

 # advent-of-code

-My (laughable?) attempts at Advent of Code 🎄
+My attempts at Advent of Code 🎄

 ## 2024

+Some notes for 2024:

 ### Day 6